Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMCard.md

 - 1.1: Adds support for additional features like horizontal alignment
 - 1.2: Adds support for more advanced features and styling options
 - 1.3+: Adds support for the latest Adaptive Card features

+For Outlook Actionable Messages, always use version "1.0".

 ```yaml
 Type: String